TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicy.md

 ### SetViaIdentity
 ```
-Set-JcSdkPolicy -InputObject <IJumpCloudApIsIdentity> -Body <IPolicyRequest> [-Confirm] [-WhatIf]
+Set-JcSdkPolicy -InputObject <IJumpCloudApiIdentity> -Body <IPolicyRequest> [-Confirm] [-WhatIf]
  [<CommonParameters>]
 ```

 ### SetViaIdentityExpanded
 ```
-Set-JcSdkPolicy -InputObject <IJumpCloudApIsIdentity> -Name <String> [-TemplateId <String>]
+Set-JcSdkPolicy -InputObject <IJumpCloudApiIdentity> -Name <String> [-TemplateId <String>]
  [-Values <IPolicyValue[]>] [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This endpoint allows you to update a configuration (policy).
+This endpoint allows you to update a policy.
-Given the amount of configurable parameters required to update a Configuration (Policy), we suggest you use the JumpCloud Admin Console to create new configurations (policies).
+Given the amount of configurable parameters required to update a Policy, we suggest you use the JumpCloud Admin Console to create new policies.

 ##### Sample Request